kimbstocker/RubyTerminalApp/README.md

 **User Interface & User Experience:**

+- Once user execute the program, the user will see a disclaimer, and menu options to choose the level of difficulty or quit options.
-- Once user execute the program, they will be invited to enter their username.
+- Once user chose their difficulty levels, they will be invited to enter their username.
+- If the username chosen has already been taken, they will be need to choose a different name.
+This process keep repeating until the username is unique to the system.
-- The user will see the first question of the quiz once they choose the difficulty level (easy, medium or hard from the menu options)
+- Once the user enter an unique username, they will see the first question of the quiz.
 - The user will then need to enter their answer.
 - Once answer is entered, the user will see if their answer is *right* or *wrong* as well as the next question of the quiz.
 - This process will be repeated for a total of 10 questions.
 (User have the option to Quit at any time of the Quiz by simply enter 'q')